Find a school near you!

 Storyboard Assistant Jobs

 Storyboard assistants wear many hats.
-The tasks involved in the job will vary greatly depending on the production and the storyboard artist’s process.
+The tasks involved in the job vary depending on the production and the storyboard artist’s process.
 In general, storyboard assistants clean up the storyboard artist’s drawings in preparation for the next stage of production.
 They add additional characters if needed, fill in background details, or scan drawings as needed prior to editing.
-Storyboard assistants may work in-house with storyboard artists, freelance, or they might work with artists that live overseas.

 Storyboard Assistant Salaries